dennyaris/tigasatu-compro/content/en/career/sales-executive-dental.md

 ---
 title: "Sales Executive (Dental)"
-description: "Our Dental division is looking for a motivated Sales Executive to drive sales and expand our client base.
-The successful applicant will be knowledgeable about the dental industry and demonstrate a passion for sales excellence."
+description: "We are seeking a dynamic Sales Executive to join our Dental division.
+The ideal candidate will possess a deep understanding of the dental healthcare sector, with a proven track record in sales and client relationship management."
 employmentType: "full-time"
 employmentUnit: "dental"
 jobLocation: "Tangerang, Indonesia"